joy002/Joanna-Yang/index.md

-I am a second year Computer Science Major in the Jacob School of Engineering in University of California - San Diego.
+I am a second year Computer Science Major in the Jacob School of Engineering in University of California - San Diego.<br>

 Currently exploring the area of security and privacy.